hanwiz/context-queries/README.md

 1) Include context-queries.js on your site just before &lt;body&gt;<br>
 2) Insert a "breakpoints" attribute to the element container<br>
-3) Set the value of the attribute with the width to wich you want to change css matching<br>
+3) Set the value of the attribute with the width to which you want to change the css style<br>
 4) In css refer to width with "lt" (less than) and "gt" (greater than) keyword classes<br>

 <b>HTML</b>